 We have had days of lectures in Apologetics 101 in which we “learned” how ridiculous other religions are.
 My professor uses a condescending tone towards the beliefs of Muslims, Mormons, Hindus, Jehovah’s Witnesses, universalists, and naturalists while his own belief is equally, if not more, unbelievable.

 Furthermore, on several occasions, he has tried to provide my classmates with tips on how to deal with apologetic encounters with “the unbeliever”.
-He doesn’t really give any advice on trying to appeal to us using reason, but rather, he tells them that “The unbeliever won’t be able to understand this so you just have to trust that God will show them,” “The average unbeliever doesn’t understand why bad things happen to them,” and we should try to understand why they don’t believe, because “They deny Jesus because they had a bad experience at church or they don’t know how to interpret the Bible.”
+He doesn’t really give any advice on trying to appeal to us using reason, but rather, he tells them that “The unbeliever won’t be able to understand this so you just have to trust that God will show them,” “The average unbeliever doesn’t understand why bad things happen to them,” and they shouldn’t try to understand why we don’t believe, because “They deny Jesus because they had a bad experience at church or they don’t know how to interpret the Bible.”

 If this class had another name besides Apologetics 101, it could be called Circular Reasoning 101.
 If my classmates learn to think the way that my teacher does, they’ll be arguing themselves into circles in no time.

 Deep down, my teacher is aware that there is no true evidence for God.
 He once said something along the lines of “the Bible is our evidence of God, and it’s a good thing we have it, because it’s our greatest source of evidence for his existence.”
-In addition to that, he’s spent multiple classes talking about the infallibility of the Bible, telling us about how we know that it’s perfect because it was written by the Holy Spirit (which we only have “evidence” of because it’s in the Bible).
+In addition to that, he’s spent multiple classes talking about the infallibility of the bible, telling us about how we know that it’s perfect because it was written by the Holy Spirit (which we only have “evidence” of because it’s in the bible).
 He says that no one knows how the Holy Spirit moved the authors to write the divine scriptures, but we have to take it on faith that he somehow did, and we will just have to be okay with that.

 After saying all this, my teacher decided he should bash unbelievers for not finding sufficient evidence for God in order to believe in him.
 He had talked a lot about the biblical authors and how they were divinely inspired, then asked the class, “Why do you think that when God spoke everything into existence that he didn’t just speak the Bible into existence as well?”
 It’s a really good question, but he didn’t give such a good answer: “Because he wanted the personalities of the human authors to be able to shine through.”

-In addition to this, he also asked “Why do you think that God doesn’t just make himself known beyond doubt, like writing ‘I am God’ in the sky for all to see?”
+In addition to this, he also asked, “Why do you think that God doesn’t just make himself known beyond doubt, like writing ‘I am God’ in the sky for all to see?”
 The answer was “He wants you to have to use faith to believe in Him.
 Plus, he has written it in the sky” (I guess he means in the pretty sunsets) “but for the unbeliever, that’s just not enough proof.”
 How dare we actually ask for real verifiable evidence instead of a fickle book and the night sky.

-There is a lot more that my teacher has gotten wrong in this class, such as bashing my fiance’s secular university for being anti-Christian (it’s not—it is still full of Christians and pressure to join Christian groups on campus) and reminding us that the Bible says that wives should be submissive to their husbands, but I think I’ve said enough for now.
+There is a lot more that my teacher has gotten wrong in this class, such as bashing my fiancé’s secular university for being anti-Christian (it’s not; it is still full of Christians and pressure to join Christian groups on campus) and reminding us that the bible says that wives should be submissive to their husbands, but I think I’ve said enough for now.
 In any case, I have a test in Apologetics 101 tomorrow, so I suppose I should begin to study, although there’s barely anything in this class that’s either correct, soundly logical, or that I don’t already know.